opsdis/nodegraph-provider/README.md

 }
 ```

-PUT takes query parameters with the fields to be updated.
+PUT takes query parameters with the fields to be updated and id as a path parameter.

+DELETE and GET do not have any query parameters.

 ```bash
 curl -s -i  -H "Content-Type: application/json" -X PUT "localhost:9393/api/nodes/micro/lb-01?arc__failed=0.1?arc__passed=0.9"